mayamerch/CSC207-design-project/phase2/src/README.txt

 To login as a Speaker: (user2,user2)
 To login as an Attendee: (user4, user4)
 You can also create a new user as the Organizer.
+(Note there are currently 30 sample user in userFile.ser that were created during our testing)

 Note that if you create an attendee without logging in, to save the new account you have to log in as a user and then log out through the GUI to save it next time you run the program.